runter-vom-mattenwagen/otpcli/README.md

 When you create a 2nd factor on any service in order to use it later e.g. with Google Authenticator, the QR code presented to you actually contains a security key.
 The 2FA app then uses this key in combination with the current time to calculate your one-time password.

-Create a directory ```.otpkeys``` in your homedir with ```$ mkdir ~/.otpkeys``` or your desired way to create directories and then create a keyfile in this directory for each service in the format ```<SERVICENAME>.key```, in which you write the relevant security key.
+The script expect a directory ```.otpkeys``` in your homedir to store service information and the name of the GPG identity.
+Both will be created automatically on first run if not present.
+For each service a file ```<SERVICENAME>.key``` will be created which contains its security key.
+If the key is encrypted with GPG the file will get the extension ```.gpg```.

-OTPCLI can handle GPG encrypted keyfiles.
-Provided you have already a GPG identity configured, then simply encrypt the keyfiles with ```gpg -e -r "<IDENTITY>" <SERVICE>.key``` and delete the not encrypted file.
+OTPCLI can encrypt the keyfiles with ```gpg -e -r "<IDENTITY>" <SERVICE>.key```.
+The unencrypted file will automatically be deleted.

+tl;dr:

+- install oathtool
+- have a working GPG configuration (optional)
-Finally copy otp.sh to a place from where you want to start it.
+- copy otp.sh to a directory in path
+- run otp.sh

 ## Usage

 Easiest way is simply type ```otp.sh``` and select a service from the list.
 The second easiest method is to type ```otp.sh <SERVICENAME>```, without the suffix .key or .key.gpg.
 Both options answer with the one-time password which you should copy in time into the appropriate field.

-The command line options "-n" and "-e" are currently sort of dummy. :-)

 <img src="https://runter-vom-mattenwagen.github.io/otpcli.gif">